dusty/roamtheblog/README.txt

   that will be running your blog.
 If you don't want to run your own, I recommend using Heroku (heroku.com).

-  If you are going to deploy to Heroku, you must also install the heroku rubygem.
+  If you are going to deploy to Heroku, you must also install the heroku toolkit.
   Please see heroku.com for more instructions.

 Optimizations
-  Roamtheblog is optimized to run on Heroku by setting a Cache-Control header to 300 seconds by default.
+  Roamtheblog is optimized to run behind a cache by setting a Cache-Control header to 300 seconds by default.
 You can adjust that number as you wish in the Settings panel.

-  Heroku or any other host that runs a cache such as Varnish in front of your app, will honor this setting and cache pages for this long.
+  Any host that runs a cache such as Varnish in front of your app, will honor this setting and cache pages for this long.
 This means your app is only hit once every 5 minutes for each page.
 The rest of the requests are served by the cache server.

-  This will speed up the site and help to keep your Heroku account from being overwhelmed by limiting the number of requests that your app serves.

 MongoDB
   If you are running this locally or on your own server, you will need to have